The Florida Bar Lawyer Referral Service Rules

 The LRS will keep on file a record of all referrals and reports of panel members which is subject to inspection by the LRS Director and Florida Bar officers.
 All LRS panel member files will be destroyed after close plus 6 fiscal years in accordance with the bar’s record retention schedule.

 Panel members must log into the LRS website to access the record of referrals assigned to them.
-The LRS will provide to a client who has been referred to more than 1 panel member only a copy of the list of referrals that have been provided to that client.
+The LRS will provide to a client who has been referred to more than one panel member only a copy of the list of referrals that have been provided to that client.
 LRS records prepared for the bar’s Lawyer Regulation Division are confidential in accordance with Chapter 3 of the Rules Regulating The Florida Bar.

 The LRS will be publicized to fulfill its objectives consistent with Florida Bar Ethics and Advertising Rules.